douglasdcm/tdd_detroid/README.md

 48. If the student exceeds the 10 semesters, they are automatically failed.
 49. The coordinator can only coordinate a maximum of 3 courses.
 50. The general coordinator cannot be a coordinator of courses.

+# Features add after architecture analisys
+These features were introduced after analysis in architecture and specifications.
+Some features does not make sense without them:
+51. The teacher sets thes grade for all students of his/her subjects
+52. Each teacher may teach in 3 subjects at maximum
+53. The general coordinator is responsible to open and close the semesters
+54. The general coordinator is responible to add students to enrollment list after manual analysis of thier documentation
+55. The corse coordinator is responsible to add new subjects to his/her course
+56. The general coordinator is responsible to add new courses to the university
+57. The student, teacher and coordinators need to authenticate with valid credentials before perfom any action in the system